• About

 ☎ (979) 458-8407

-Meet Our Civil Rights & Equity Investigations Team
+Meet Our Civil Rights & Title IX Investigations Team

-The Department of Civil Rights and Equity Investigations (CREI) is charged with the investigation and resolution of alleged violations of Texas A&M University’s civil rights policies, including Title IX.
+The Office of Civil Rights and Title IX (CR/T9) is charged with the investigation and resolution of alleged violations of Texas A&M University’s civil rights policies, including Title IX.

 This includes instances of sex-based discrimination, harassment (including sexual violence) and related retaliation when this conduct is so severe, persistent or pervasive that it explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work or educational performance, or creates an intimidating or hostile work or educational environment.

-Conduct which is not severe, persistent or pervasive may still be a violation of other University policies, and when appropriate, CREI will partner with other University entities to address such conduct.
+Conduct which is not severe, persistent or pervasive may still be a violation of other University policies, and when appropriate, CR/T9 will partner with other University entities to address such conduct.

 Site Footer